equitrekking travel

 Guests must be experienced riders.
 You must be fit and comfortable for long hours in the saddle and should ride regularly (at least once or twice a week) and be comfortable at a canter and gallop, as well as being able to jump small jumps should it be necessary.
 The horses are mostly English schooled, so it is highly recommended that Western riders have a course of lessons in the English riding style prior to arrival.

-Non-riders can be accommodated at no extra charge.
+Non-riders can be accommodated on these trips.
 Some activities offered are walking, cycling, or game drives.

 Children under the age of 16 years are usually not permitted unless the child is a very strong rider and accompanied by parents.